Iceland Ice Cave Glacier Lagoon EXPRESS TOUR from Reykjavik

 - Crystal Beach ice cave glacier lagoon one-day express tour, ice cave glacier lagoon one day express tour.

 - Ice Caving ice cave glacier lagoon one day express tour, ice cave glacier lagoon one day express tour.

 - Seljalandsfoss Waterfall (at night, floodlit) ice cave glacier lagoon one day express tour, ice cave glacier lagoon one day express tour.

 What to wear:

-We are in the arctic and the weather can be windy and brutal in the winter.
+We are in the Arctic and the weather can be windy and brutal in the winter.
 Therefore it is very important to dress well.
-Bring good hiking boots and warm socks, windproof and rainproof outer layer, light and warm inner layer, such as wool, fleece or thermal.
+Bring good hiking boots/winter boots and warm socks, windproof and rainproof outer layer, light and warm inner layer, such as wool, fleece or thermal.
 Also remember a scarf and gloves.
 NO trainers, NO city boots.

 Is this a tour for you?

 This tour is for those who want to make the most of their time in Iceland.
 So when we say express, we mean express.
 It is a very long day tour ideal for those who want to relax and let a pro do the driving through wind and snow on the tricky Icelandic roads.
 If you have more time join our 2 or 3-day ice tours, which include more stops and more time to explore.